If you are applying for this course from within the UK click Apply Now

 If your qualification is not listed above, please contact the Student Administration team at email@example.com for further advice.

 If English is not your first language, please see our English language requirements.

 If you are studying a HND or Foundation Degree you may be able to enter onto stage two of our degree courses.
 For more information, please contact firstname.lastname@example.org

 If you study this course on a part-time basis you will typically complete 40-80 credits in a year, rather than the 120 credits of full-time students.
 All modules are taught during the day time and you will be studying alongside full-time students.

-We're interested in your creative potential; please prepare a portfolio of work you have completed so far.
-We're not looking for perfection as we appreciate you may still be developing work.
-We'd like to see:
+We’re interested in your creative potential; please prepare a portfolio of work you have completed do far.
+This can be a physical portfolio (eg. a box of prints) or a digital version (eg. Power-point or PDF).
+We’re not looking for perfection as we appreciate you may still be developing work.
+We’d like to see:

-We'll ask you to come in for an interview to allow us to get to know each other.
-We're interested in your approach to your work, your awareness and your understanding of photography, video and digital imaging as well as what you’re passionate about, interests, influences, and experiences.
-We'll also ask you about your plans for the future and the research you have done to find a suitable course.
+We’ll also ask you to come to interview.
+This will allow us to get to know each other.
+We’re interested in your approach to your work, as well as your interests, influences and experience.

 Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.